Major & Minor

 Prerequisites

-CHEM 5 and CHEM 6 (or equivalent), and one quantitative course from among BIOL 29, COSC 1, ENGS 20, EARS 17, QSS15.01, MATH 4, MATH 8 or above.
+Prerequisites: CHEM 5 or CHEM 11 and one quantitative course from among BIOL 29, COSC 1, ENGS 20, EARS 17, QSS 15, MATH 8 or above.
 MATH 10 (or equivalent) satisfies the quantitative requirement.
 Students who elect to include BIOL 29 in their area of concentration (see below) must fulfill this prerequisite with one of the other courses listed above.
-Although not required for the major, some upper-level Biology courses require CHEM 51-52 (or equivalent).
+Although not required for the major, some upper-level Biology courses require CHEM 6, and 51-52 (or equivalent).
 In addition, because many graduate and professional schools require CHEM 51-52 for admission, we highly recommend that students consider taking these courses.
 Students must pass all prerequisite courses for the major in order to graduate.

 Biology 11: For many students, BIOL 11 will be the entrance course to the major.
 To help students determine if they are sufficiently prepared to enter a foundation course directly, the Biology department has established an online self-assessment exam for students.
 Students who have any concerns about their preparedness should take BIOL 11 before enrolling in a foundation course.
 BIOL 11 may be counted toward the biology major if it is taken either during the first year or as the as the first biology course counted toward the major.
 Only one offering of BIOL 11 may be taken for credit.